mpmedia/ModuleBU/README.md

 # ModuleBU - 'Hey bu'

- The goal is: Make magical UI, no one sees the dirt.
+ The goal is: Creative UI, non goal is: no one sees the dirt.

-ModuleBU is a util library and a stack that could help you be creative w/ UI w/ interactions,
+ModuleBU is a util library and a stack that could help you be creative w/ UI interactions,
     cross platform, mobile-first, SPA (Single Page Applications) .
 It is DOM centric(vs .js centric) with easy to teach setup.
 Features include: it lets you load dom Mods and event bus, plus PhoneGap support.
 This util lib can help animate a div/section after loading.
 But the key to ModuleBU is that it is hard to do nice UI in .js views, here the views are HTML DOM, not .js emitted.